Early Years Foundation Stage

 Phonics assessments indicate that the majority of children use their phonics knowledge effectively in reading and writing.

-- By the end of Reception, children are assessed against the Early Learning Goals (ELGs) and in 2022, our Good Level of Development (GLD) was 73%, surpassing both the National (65%) and Barnet (63%) averages.
+By the end of Reception, children are assessed against the Early Learning Goals (ELGs), and in 2024, our Good Level of Development (GLD) was 70%, surpassing both the National (65%) and Barnet (63%) averages.

 -